 By way of example, a scenario where you might use LPM is at a significant mid-project event like a concrete pour.
 LPM will allow you to shoot at fast intervals (e.g. every 20 seconds), while connecting and uploading a photo less frequently (e.g. every 30 minutes).
 This means you’re able to both shoot at fast intervals, while still getting regular photos and updates on how your system is performing.

 - Your photoSentinel Mach II must be fitted with a remote shutter release cable (distinct from the USB cable).
-This is not available on all DSLR models, including the Nikon D3400 and D3500.
+This is not available on some DSLR models, including the Nikon D3400 and D3500.

 - Your photoSentinel Mach II must be on firmware version 4.0 or later.
 If your system is on an older firmware version, contact our Support team to update.